THIS AGREEMENT is dated 7th March 2017

 The Employee warrants that he is entitled to work in the United Kingdom without any additional approvals and will notify the Company immediately if he ceases to be so entitled during the Appointment.

-The Employee shall serve as the Chief Scientific Officer of the Group Companies or such other role as the Board considers appropriate.
+The Employee shall serve as Chief Executive Officer of the Group Companies or such other role as the Board considers appropriate.

 During the Appointment, the Employee shall: